Cerebrospinal fluid: History

 Various comments by ancient physicians have been read as referring to CSF.
 Hippocrates discussed "water" surrounding the brain when describing congenital hydrocephalus, and Galen referred to "excremental liquid" in the ventricles of the brain, which he believed was purged into the nose.
 But for some 16 intervening centuries of ongoing anatomical study, CSF remained unmentioned in the literature.
 This is perhaps because of the prevailing autopsy technique, which involved cutting off the head, thereby removing evidence of CSF before the brain was examined.

 The modern rediscovery of CSF is credited to Emanuel Swedenborg.
 In a manuscript written between 1741 and 1744, unpublished in his lifetime, Swedenborg referred to CSF as "spirituous lymph" secreted from the roof of the fourth ventricle down to the medulla oblongata and spinal cord.
 This manuscript was eventually published in translation in 1887.

 Albrecht von Haller, a Swiss physician and physiologist, made note in his 1747 book on physiology that the "water" in the brain was secreted into the ventricles and absorbed in the veins, and when secreted in excess, could lead to hydrocephalus.
 François Magendie studied the properties of CSF by vivisection.
 He discovered the foramen Magendie, the opening in the roof of the fourth ventricle, but mistakenly believed that CSF was secreted by the pia mater.

 Thomas Willis (noted as the discoverer of the circle of Willis) made note of the fact that the consistency of CSF is altered in meningitis.
 In 1869 Gustav Schwalbe proposed that CSF drainage could occur via lymphatic vessels.

 In 1891, W. Essex Wynter began treating tubercular meningitis by removing CSF from the subarachnoid space, and Heinrich Quincke began to popularize lumbar puncture, which he advocated for both diagnostic and therapeutic purposes.
 In 1912, a neurologist William Mestrezat gave the first accurate description of the chemical composition of CSF.
 In 1914, Harvey W. Cushing published conclusive evidence that CSF is secreted by the choroid plexus.

 Other animals

 During phylogenesis, CSF is present within the neuraxis before it circulates.
-The CSF of Teleostei fish is contained within the ventricles of the brains, but not in a nonexistent subarachnoid space.
+The CSF of teleost fish, which do not have a subarachnoid space, is contained within the ventricles of their brains.
 In mammals, where a subarachnoid space is present, CSF is present in it.
 Absorption of CSF is seen in amniotes and more complex species, and as species become progressively more complex, the system of absorption becomes progressively more enhanced, and the role of spinal epidural veins in absorption plays a progressively smaller and smaller role.

 The amount of cerebrospinal fluid varies by size and species.
-In humans and other mammals, cerebrospinal fluid, produced, circulating, and reabsorbed in a similar manner to humans, and with a similar function, turns over at a rate of 3–5 times a day.
-Problems with CSF circulation leading to hydrocephalus occur in other animals.
+In humans and other mammals, cerebrospinal fluid turns over at a rate of 3–5 times a day.
+Problems with CSF circulation, leading to hydrocephalus, can occur in other animals as well as humans.